misiektoja/psn_monitor/docs/troubleshooting.md

 The report opens with the detected install method, then six sections, each row marked `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]`:

 * **Environment**: the Python version against the supported minimum, the required libraries, and the optional ones with what stops working without each
-* **Configuration**: the configuration and dotenv files in use, which secrets are loaded and where each came from, the local time zone including whether an `Auto` setting can be detected, whether TLS verification is on and the files the tool would write
+* **Configuration**: the configuration and dotenv files in use, which secrets are loaded and where each came from, the local time zone including whether an `Auto` setting can be detected, whether TLS verification is on, whether the timing and count settings hold usable values and the files the tool would write
 * **Authentication**: whether PlayStation Network accepts your npsso code, and which account it signed in as
 * **Connectivity**: that the connectivity endpoint answers, using the configured URL, timeout and TLS setting
 * **Target**: whether the monitored PlayStation ID exists and shares its presence with your account